 All the vaccines needed for attending childcare are free.

 Even though immunization is mandatory in Ontario, some children may be exempted under the following special circumstances:

-Medical exemptions must be completed by a physician and will be given to children whose health could be affected by vaccinations.
-Children who are already immune and have evidence to prove it may be exempted by a physician as well.
+Medical exemptions must be completed by a Medical Doctor or Nurse Practitioner and will be given to children whose health could be affected by vaccinations.
+Children who are already immune and have evidence to prove it may be exempted by a Medical Doctor or Nurse Practitioner as well.

 Parents who do not want their child to have immunizations, or do not want a specific vaccine, can obtain a non-medical exemption.
 It is important that parents make an informed decision about not vaccinating their child for a non-medical reason, as this decision impacts both the protection of the child and the protection of the community.

 For children attending a childcare centre, who are not yet registered for school:

 Parent/legal guardian can obtain an Affidavit form, by calling the Grey Bruce Health Unit at 519-376-9420 or 1-800-263-3456.
 The form must by witnessed by a person who is authorized to sign affidavits.
 Please note that a completed CCEYA Affidavit form only exempts children from immunization while they are attending a licensed child care facility, not from school.

 As of September 1, 2017, the Immunization of School Pupils Act (ISPA) was changed.
 A parent/legal guardian who is seeking a non-medical exemption from immunizations for one or more of their children needs to:

 Both of these steps need to be completed before an exemption can be processed.
 Please call the Health Unit at 519-376-9420 or 1-800-263-3456, and press'2' for more information.